lfex/cereal/README.md

 #B(126 0 5 136 82 78 74 2 139)
 ```

-Responses are streamed without packet length information, so you will need
+Responses are streamed without packet length information and you may not
+receive all the data initially.
+As such, you will need
-to implement a protocol that allows you to define the end of a packet.
+to implement a protocol that identifies the end of a packet.

 ```